Oracle Reports Sales That Meet Estimates, Touts Cerner Deal

 Oracle’s strong sales growth -- even after removing the Cerner contribution -- “bodes well for the software sector,” wrote Bloomberg Intelligence analyst Anurag Rana.
 “Though we were expecting application growth to stay strong, we were particularly surprised by Oracle’s infrastructure strength despite worsening economic conditions.”

+Catz said sales in the current quarter will gain 15% to 17% and cloud revenue, including Cerner’s contribution, will be increase as much as 46% compared with the period a year earlier.
+Excluding Cerner, Oracle’s cloud sales will jump about 30% in the fiscal year, she said on a conference call after the results.

-Sales of the Fusion application for managing corporate finances rose 33% in the period, compared with 20% last quarter.
-Revenue from NetSuite’s enterprise planning tools, targeted to small- and mid-sized businesses, increased 27%, the same as the previous period.
+In the fiscal first quarter, sales of the Fusion application for managing corporate finances rose 33%, compared with 20% the previous period.
+Revenue from NetSuite’s enterprise planning tools, targeted to small- and mid-sized businesses, increased 27%, the same as the previous quarter.

 In June, TikTok announced that all US traffic is being moved to Oracle’s cloud servers.
 The popular short-video platform, owned by China-based ByteDance Ltd., is working to convince US regulators that user data can’t be accessed by Chinese authorities.